Jason Kubler: 2022: Wimbledon fourth round, Grand Slam mixed doubles final, and first Top 10 victory

 After narrowly missing out on direct entry into Wimbledon, Kubler entered the qualifying tournament as the second seed.
 He needed a deciding set in his first two matches to progress, but cruised past Elias Ymer in straight sets during the final round to confirm his place in the main draw.
 It was the second time Kubler qualified for Wimbledon, having done so in 2018.
 Kubler faced British 28th seed Dan Evans in the first round, defeating the home crowd favourite in straight sets.
 This was Kubler's first main draw win at Wimbledon in his career.
 In the second round, he defeated fellow qualifier Dennis Novak in straight sets to reach the third round of a Grand Slam for the first time in his career.
 His dream run continued in the third round, defeating Jack Sock in five sets to reach the second week of a Grand Slam for the first time.
 In the fourth round, Kubler was defeated by 11th seeded American Taylor Fritz in straight sets.
-Kubler's result at Wimbledon earned him the biggest payday of his career, taking home £190,000 ($230,000).
+Kubler's result at Wimbledon earned him the biggest payday of his career, taking home £190,000 (US$230,000).
 Despite his fourth round appearance, Kubler slid outside the top 100 due to the removal of ranking points at the 2022 Championships.
 The ATP, WTA and ITF all stripped the tournament of ranking points, following the All England Lawn Tennis Club's decision to ban Russian and Belarusian players from competing.

 At the Hall of Fame Open Kubler defeated compatriot Jordan Thompson in straight sets in the first round.
-He then defeated top seed and World No. 9 Felix Auger-Aliassime in three sets to reach his first ATP quarterfinal, saving a match point in the process during the final set tiebreak.
+He then defeated top seed and World No. 9 Félix Auger-Aliassime in three sets to reach his first ATP quarterfinal, saving a match point in the process during the final set tiebreak.
 The victory over Auger-Aliassime also marked his first career Top 10 win.
-He then defeated compatriot James Duckworth in straight sets to reach his maiden ATP semi-final, where he lost to 3rd seed Alexander Bublik.
-Later that month, at the 2022 Atlanta Open, Kubler reached the final in doubles with compatriot John Peers, but lost to 2nd seeded Australian duo Thanasi Kokkinakis and Nick Kyrgios.
+He then defeated compatriot James Duckworth in straight sets to reach his maiden ATP semifinal, where he lost to 3rd seed Alexander Bublik.

+Later that month, at the 2022 Atlanta Open, Kubler reached the final in doubles with compatriot John Peers, but lost to second seeded Australian duo Thanasi Kokkinakis and Nick Kyrgios.

 At the US Open, Kubler defeated Mikael Ymer in four sets in the first round, his first main draw win at the event since 2018.
 In the second round, Kubler was defeated by American 22nd seed and eventual semi-finalist Frances Tiafoe in straight sets.
 In September, at the San Diego Open, Kubler reached his second ATP doubles final of the season, this time with fellow Australian Luke Saville.
 They lost in the final to American duo Nathaniel Lammons and Jackson Withrow in straight sets.

-Kubler finished the 2022 season ranked No.107 in the world, the best end-of-year ranking of his career.
+Kubler finished the 2022 season ranked No. 107 in the world, the best end-of-year ranking of his career.